guoyihan888/Hello_world/README.md

 # Hello_world
 ## Just to update
-  Everyday updates will be available until the goal is reached /linespcae
+  Everyday updates will be available until the goal is reached<br>
   1-2 day